DSaurus/threestudio-4dfy/README.md

 ```

 ## Memory Usage
-Depending on the text prompt, stage 3 might not fit on a 40/48 GB GPU, we trained our final models with an 80 GB GPU.
-There are ways to reduce memory usage to fit on smaller GPUs:
+We provide low_vram config files for 24/40/48 GB GPUs, as we originally trained on a 80 GB GPU.
+If you want to further reduce memory, you can try this:
 - VSD guidance can be disabled and multi-view guidance increased accordingly to compensate by setting data.single_view.prob_single_view_video=1.0 and data.prob_multi_view=0.75
 - Reducing the number of ray samples with system.renderer.num_samples_per_ray=256 or system.renderer.num_samples_per_ray=128
 - Another way is to reduce the rendering resolution for the video model with data.single_view.width_vid=144 and data.single_view.height_vid=80 (or even data.single_view.width_vid=72 and data.single_view.height_vid=40)